 - Ages 5 – 7

-- The daily schedule (described above) for this age group is modified as best suits the energy and interests of the group.
+- The daily schedule for this age group is modified as best suits the energy and interests of the group.
 For example, some days we might let imaginative play extend until lunch time and then share the daily Nature Note over lunch!
-These groups may have fewer formal meetings and transitions, however they still include more structured teacher led time and rich learning opportunities in addition to lots of opportunity for imagination and play..
+These groups may have fewer formal meetings and transitions, however they still include structured teacher led time and rich learning opportunities in addition to lots of opportunity for imagination and play.

-- These groups are offered on Mondays, Wednesdays, and Fridays on a FULL DAY schedule (9 AM – 3 PM with optional enrollment in the Kids Unplugged after school program from 3 – 5:30 PM)
+- These groups are offered on a FULL DAY schedule (9 AM – 3 PM with optional enrollment in the Kids Unplugged after school program from 3 – 5:30 PM)

-- Mixed age, with children ages 5 – 13 in the same group.
+- Mondays: Mixed age, with children ages 5 – 13 in the same group (16 – 18 children with two teachers and one assistant teacher)

-- 12 children with one teacher and one assistant teacher
+- Wednesdays and Fridays: Ages 4 – 6 (10 – 12 children with one teacher and one assistant teacher)

 - The FOXES group enjoys a shortened version of the NatureYear day.
 Children participate in Opening Meeting, Teacher Led Activity Time, Child Led Activity Time, and Closing Circle.

-- These groups are offered on Tuesdays and Thursdays on a HALF DAY schedule (12 PM – 3 PM with optional enrollment in the Kids Unplugged after school program from 3 – 5:30 PM)
+- These groups are offered on a HALF DAY schedule (12 PM – 3 PM with optional enrollment in the Kids Unplugged after school program from 3 – 5:30 PM)

 - Participants in the full day groups may be enrolled for one day per week.
-Participants in the FOXES group may apply for enrollment for one or both program days.
+Participants in the FOXES group may apply for enrollment for one or more program days.

 Learning and playing outside in all weather